Home > Blog > Python >

 Line 2 - y is there in given list.
 Hence False.

-Python Identity operators
+Python Identity Operators

-We have two identity operators in python namely is and is not.
-These are also called as special operators and are used to find if two identical values (or variables) located on the same part of the memory or not.
+We have two identity operators in Python namely is and is not.
+These are also called as special operators and are used to find if two identical values (or variables) are located on the same part of the memory or not.
 If two variables are equal, that does not mean they are identical.
 We have two different operators.

-1) Python is Identity operator
+1) Python is an Identity operator

-Let's look at the small program on how the 'is' is used in python.
+Let's look at the small program on how the 'is' is used in Python.

 example